-Catherine M. Hallinan
+Catherine Hallinan

-BA (Hons), MBA, SF Fin, FAIM, FAICD
+BA (Hons), MBA, SF Fin, FAICD Non-Executive Director

 Ms Hallinan joined the Board of HCF Life in June 2011, was appointed Chair in October 2019 and is also a member of the Audit & Finance Committee and the Risk & Compliance Committee.
-She was appointed to the Board of HCF in February 2019 and is a member of the Audit & Finance Committee, Risk & Compliance Committee and the Nomination Committee.
+She was appointed to the Board of HCF in February 2019 and is a member of the Audit & Finance Committee, Risk, Compliance & Sustainability Committee and the Nomination Committee.
 She also joined the Board of Flip Insurance Pty Ltd (a wholly owned subsidiary of HCF Life Insurance Company Pty Ltd) in April 2021.
-She was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.